-That makes 32,292 points, 5,633 assists, 6,672 rebounds, 2,514 steals, a Carolina Blue private jet, his own Florida golf course set to open in 2019, and 1.65 billion dollar bills for the greatest basketball player of all time.
+That makes 32,292 points, 5,633 assists, 6,672 rebounds, 2,514 steals, a Carolina Blue private jet, several real estate investments, his own Florida golf course, and 1.65 billion dollar bills for the greatest basketball player of all time.
 Not too shabby considering the Hall of Fame professional basketball icon hasn’t even turned 60 years old, huh?